tanujdhiman/IBM-Watson-Chatbot/README.md

 Then go to IBM dashboard but let me know that you are only have permission of making one Watson Assistant not two or three.

-Go to IBM Dashboard, then resources list and click on **Create Resources** Choose Plan I suggest to choose LITE plan.
+Go to IBM Dashboard, then resources list and click on **Create Resources**.

-Soon I will share you the screen shots of IBM Watson.